oalekseev/CalciteRestAPIAdapter/README.md

 - Uses Apache Freemarker for customizable REST request body generation.
 - Automatically converts any SQL filter conditions into Disjunctive Normal Form (DNF), enabling both simple and complex logical filtering.

 A main challenge with REST services is their varied, often unpredictable request formats.
-To solve this, the adapter relies on Freemarker templates: a new REST source is supported simply by providing an XML configuration describing its request structure – no rebuild and redeploy is needed.
+To solve this, the adapter relies on Apache Freemarker templates: a new REST source is supported simply by providing an XML configuration describing its request structure – no rebuild and redeploy is needed.

 Configurations (XML files) define:
 - Service description